kolkhis/tech-notes/git/general_notes.md

 ---

 ## Git Reset
-Resets current HEAD to a specified state.
+Resets current `HEAD` to a specific commit or state.
+* This can be dangerous, but is powerful for undoing changes.
 ```bash
 git reset
 ```